tony-xlh/React-Document-Scanner/README.md

-# Getting Started with Create React App
+# React Document Scanner

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+The project is a React + TypeScript demo for [Dynamic Web TWAIN](https://www.dynamsoft.com/web-twain/overview/).

 ## Available Scripts